The dispersion time of random walks on finite graphs: Fundamental Networks

 We call a graph an expander if $1-\lambda_2 = \Omega(1)$, where $\lambda_2$ is the second largest absolute eigenvalue.

 \begin{thm} Let $G$ be an $n$-vertex almost-regular expander graph.
 Then $t_{seq}(G),t_{par}(G) =\Theta(n)$. \end{thm}

 \begin{proof}The lower bound for $t_{seq}$ follows from Theorem \ref{lowerbound}.
-The upper bound on $t_{par}(G)$ follows from applying the estimates for hitting times of sets in Lemma \ref{setestimate} to Theorem \ref{partialparupper}.
-The result then follows since $t_{seq}(G)\leq t_{par}(G)$ by Theorem \ref{PStocS}. \end{proof} \begin{rem} In particular this result covers the random graph $\mathcal{G}(n,p)$ away from the connectivity threshold, i.e. provided $np \geq c\log(n)$, for some $c>1$.
+The upper bound on $t_{par}(G)$ follows from Corollary \ref{parlam2}.
+The result then follows since $t_{seq}(G)\leq t_{par}(G)$ by Theorem \ref{PStocS}. \end{proof} \begin{rem} In particular this result covers (w.h.p.) random $d$-regular graphs, for fixed $d$, and the binomial random graph $\mathcal{G}(n,p)$ above the connectivity threshold, when $np \geq c\log(n)$, $c>1$. \end{rem} The Hypercube $H_{d}$, where $n=2^d$, is the graph where each vertex is a binary string of length $d$ and two vertices are connected if their associated binary strings differ in one digit.
+The hypercube is not an expander since $1-\lambda_2 = 1/d= 1/\log_2 n $ however, we still achieve a linear bound.